Sparkles-Qemu/qemu_system_integration/README.md

          Hostname remote.coe.neu.edu

-3) In the integrated terminal go to the src directory and run: make gtkwave WAVE=/traces/sim_signals.trace.vcd
+3) In the integrated terminal go to the project src directory and run: make gtkwave WAVE=/traces/sim_signals.trace.vcd

+# GTKwave usage outside of vscode
+If GTKWave doesn't launch from within vscode you can just use a regular terminal.
+1) ssh remote
+2) cd to project_directory/src
+3) run: make gtkwave WAVE=/traces/sim_signals.trace.vcd

 Please note that sim_signals.trace.vcd is just a signal file, so if you are planning on generating other wave files you can change the WAVE variable.